 In November 2011 Quit Coal decided to officially become a part of Friends of the Earth Melbourne (FoE) and now operates as a FoE collective.

-Currently, one of Quit Coal’s largest campaigns is the Coal and Gas Free Victoria campaign, working directly with communities across Gippsland and other areas in rural Victoria to resist the push of coal and unconventional gas companies onto their land.
-It is part of the growing national and global Lock the Gate movement whereby communities aim to remove the social license of mining companies.
+Currently, one of Quit Coal’s largest campaigns is the Coal and Gas Free Victoria campaign, working directly with communities across Gippsland and Western Victoria to resist the push of coal and unconventional gas companies onto their land.
+It is part of the growing, national Lock the Gate movement whereby communities aim to remove the social license of mining companies.

-Due to ongoing pressure from Quit Coal, Friends of the Earth and numerous Victorian communities, the State Government just announced that there will be a moratorium on fracking until 2015.
+Due to ongoing pressure from Quit Coal, Friends of the Earth and numerous Victorian communities, the Coalition State Government announced a moratorium on fracking until 2015.
 While this does not do enough to protect our communities, health, water and climate, it is a huge step in the right direction and encourages us to keep fighting against fossil fuels in Victoria.

 Quit Coal is constantly working to help remove the social license of coal and unconventional gas and to put pressure on the government to take real action on climate change.